Ingram, Williamson help Pelicans hold off Kings 117-110

-NEW ORLEANS (AP) — Brandon Ingram scored 34 points, Zion Williamson added 30 points and the New Orleans Pelicans held off a furious Sacramento Kings comeback for a 117-110 victory on Monday night.
+NEW ORLEANS (AP) — Brandon Ingram scored 34 points, Zion Williamson added 30 and the New Orleans Pelicans held off a furious Sacramento Kings comeback bid for a 117-110 victory on Monday night.

-Steven Adams had 16 rebounds and Eric Bledsoe scored 13 points for the Pelicans, who saw their 26-point, second-quarter lead trimmed down four in the final minute when De’Aaron Fox rose up for a 3 that could have made it a one-point game with 14 seconds left.
+Steven Adams had 16 rebounds and Eric Bledsoe scored 13 points for the Pelicans, who had their 26-point, second-quarter lead trimmed to four in the final minute.

-The shot missed and Wes Iwundu rebounded for New Orleans to help secure the victory, which also dropped the Kings to their seventh straight loss.
+De’Aaron Fox, who scored 43 points for the Kings, attempted a 3 that could have made it a one-point game with 14 seconds left.
+But the shot missed and Wes Iwundu rebounded for New Orleans to help secure the victory, which also dropped the Kings to their seventh straight loss.

+“Everybody gets all excited about the comebacks, and I get that,” Pelicans coach Stan Van Gundy said of the Kings’ second-half rally.
+“They did a great job.
+But you know what?
+We get a win and they get a loss.”

-What had looked like a laugher became a tense affair after Fox, who scored 43 points, drained a 19-foot fade to make it 91-84 with 8:33 still remaining.
+What had looked like a laugher became a tense affair after Fox drained a 19-footer to make it 91-84 with 8:33 still remaining.

+Blown double-digit leads were piling up on New Orleans earlier this season, but the Pelicans have now won three straight, with Williamson and Ingram helping to close them out.

+“I definitely see the maturity, but I also see a team coming together,” Williamson said.
+“I love playing with Brandon.
+He’s great player.
+I think we complement each other very well.
+And when it’s time to win, we both know what we got to do.”

 Isaiah Thomas’ floater — his first home basket with the Pelicans — sparked a 9-3 run that included Williamson’s baseline turnaround at the end of the shot clock and a 3 by Ingram to make it 100-87.